- How do I submit a data change request?

 For our Derwent patent product, we are able to change the Title, Abstracts, Inventor, International Patent Classification, Derwent Class, Manual Codes, Primary Accession Number and Assignee.

 A: An Accession number is a unique inventory number assigned to a specific journal issue or book volume.
 It provides a direct link to the information in the database and is critical for use in finding and changing any of our records.

 A: Completion of data changes varies according to product, the number of records that need to be changed, verification of the primary data's source, the age of the record, and editorial and technical processes used to create/edit the product.

-The entire process usually takes three or four weeks to be identified, updated and uploaded to the online database.
+The entire process usually takes three to five business days to be identified, updated and uploaded to the online database.
 Please note that this is an average.
 Some changes are processed faster and some, especially cited reference changes, can take much longer.
 In addition, changes are processed in reverse chronological order.
 For example, a 2006 article will be changed before a 1982 article.

 Q: In a Cited Reference search, my article is indexed as 'In Press'.
 Can this be changed to the full reference?

 A: It is our policy to not change In Press citations.
 Since the citing article cited it as In Press, the citation is considered correct.